FRCAluminati3555/aluminati-vision/README.md

 The root of this project should be copied to /home/pi on a Raspberry Pi.
 The executable should be at /home/pi/AluminatiVision/AluminatiVision.jar.
 To run AluminatiVision at startup, create a systemd service to run the startup script (/home/pi/AluminatiVision/AluminatiVision.sh).
 The Booster program should have a similar setup in the /home/pi/Booster folder.

 # Note about the JVM
 This project currently does not contain a JVM.
 It is necessary to add one before running the vision system.
-We recommend using the bellsoft JRE 13.
+We recommend using the Bellsoft JRE 13.
 It should be placed so that the java executable is at /home/pi/AluminatiVision/jre/bin/java.

 Download the JRE for the Raspberry Pi from this link: https://download.bell-sw.com/java/13.0.1/bellsoft-jre13.0.1-linux-arm32-vfp-hflt.tar.gz